 As COVID-19 continues to change the economic landscape, the need for digital transformation has become more rapid than ever.
-Technological advancements have become a standard, and companies have to perform product developments and innovation efforts for survival.
+Technological advancements have become a standard, and companies have to innovate for survival.

 However, just before they can do this successfully, product managers in the software space must learn more about the product innovation cycle.
 If you’re the product manager yourself, where exactly do you start, and what examples can you study to make innovation easier?

 In this article, let us discuss:

 - the six steps of product innovation cycle

 - the most famous innovations in the software world.

 Why is it necessary to create a structured product innovation process?